-In total, this sample timeline for a full implementation would consist of 6-12 months depending on the starting point and existing capabilities and capacities of the CHC.
-A CHC with an existing EP program can follow this timeline and implement updates as described within six months, whereas a CHC without an EP program can create one and test it within 12 months.
+In total, this sample timeline for a full implementation would consist of 6-12 months depending on the starting point and existing capabilities and capacities of the health center.
+A health center with an existing EP program can follow this timeline and implement updates as described within six months, whereas a health center without an EP program can create one and test it within 12 months.